surajmishra09/SQL_Challenge_CodeBasics/README.md

 # SQL_Challenge

-In this project I have completed the SQL project challenge hosted by codebasics.
-We need to provide insights to management in consumer goods domain.

-I have used the below tools for completing this project
-1. MySQL : For Querying Data
-2. MS PowerPoint : For Presenting insights.
+"I presented insights to management by executing SQL queries, and then created a visually appealing presentation using MS Word to effectively convey the insights.

 # Dataset
-This overview of the tables found in the 'gdb023' (atliq_hardware_db) database.
+This Dataset are provided by codebasics.
+Overview of the tables found in the 'gdb023' (atliq_hardware_db) database.
 It includes information for six main tables:

 1. dim_customer: contains customer-related data
 2. dim_product: contains product-related data